Canberra Brave: Mascot

 CBR Brave have one official and one unofficial mascot.
 In 2014 there was just one unofficial mascot, the Braveheart Tiger.
 However, the team introduced a new official mascot in 2015, the Brave Bot, which looks like a Transformer-type mascot that was introduced to the Brave fans for the first time in the opening round of the 2015 AIHL season when the Brave took on the Sydney Bears at the Brave Cave.
 The Brave Bot led the team out onto the ice to the background track of techno music (SKRILLEX – Bangarang feat.
 Sirah).
 At half time there was a mascot dance off performed for the crowd.
+The Brave Bot mascot was retired in 2019 with the change of team ownership.

 Fans

 CBR Brave has two unofficial supporters groups, CBR Brave Hecklers and The Bravehearts.
 The Hecklers were founded 2 July 2011 as the Canberra Knights Hecklers but once the Knights folded the Hecklers switched to the Brave.
 The group is known for being very vocal at Brave home games with relentless heckling of the visiting team to make their trip to the capital a tough experience.
 The group use the social media platform Facebook to share experiences and keep in touch between matches.
 The Bravehearts were formed at the same time as the new team and members paint their faces and wear a tartan sash.
 Both supporter groups have their specific reserved locations at the ice rink on match days.

 On 22 April 2016, Second City Hockey (SCH), the SB Nation Chicago Blackhawks supporters blog, announced they had adopted the CBR Brave as their AIHL team to support in the NHL offseason.
 SCH will cover the league on their blog and promote the Brave partnership to their membership.
 This announcement came after fellow SB Nation hockey blogs, Pension Plan Puppets (Toronto Maple Leafs), Stanley Cup of Chowder (Boston Bruins) and Die by the Blade (Buffalo Sabres) held public polls and selected Perth Thunder, Melbourne Mustangs / Newcastle North Stars and Sydney Bears to follow respectively.
 The Brave were leading the Die by the Blade poll but were withdrawn when selected by Second City Hockey.